 MAINTENANCE, REPAIRS AND SERVICING

-Employees will maintain vehicles in a clean and orderly condition.
+Employees must maintain vehicles in a clean and orderly condition.
 Tools, trash and other debris must be removed or properly secured to prevent their falling under the driver's feet while driving.
-To prevent littering, trash, office supplies and other materials will not be transported in the back of open pickup trucks unless they are placed in a closed container or otherwise secured to prevent falling out of the vehicle.
+To prevent littering, trash, office supplies and other materials must not be transported in the back of open pickup trucks unless they are placed in a closed container or otherwise secured to prevent falling out of the vehicle.

-Employees will remove trash and personal belongings from Company-owned and leased vehicles at the end of each work shift.
+Employees will remove trash and personal belongings from Company-owned or leased vehicles at the end of each work shift.

 Employees will check the fuel, oil and coolant levels in their assigned vehicles at the beginning of their work shift, prior to driving the vehicle.
 Employees are responsible for refueling their vehicles and for adding motor oil or coolant, if needed, during routine vehicle operation.
+(Employees who drive their personal vehicles on Company business are responsible for providing their own fuel, vehicle fluids, service, repairs and maintenance.
+Such employees may request a mileage reimbursement for work-related usage of personal vehicles, in accordance with current Company policy and procedures.)

-Company,, service, repairs and maintenanceCompanyThe vehicle engine must be shut off and the parking brake must be set before refueling a vehicle.
+The vehicle engine must be shut off and the parking brake must be set before refueling a vehicle.
 Employees are prohibited from smoking while refueling vehicles and while adding motor oil, coolant or other fluids to vehicles.

 VEHICLE ACCIDENT REPORTING AND INVESTIGATION